jameshfisher/jameshfisher.com/_posts/2020-10-23-the-many-sizes-of-a-video-element.md

 ---
-title: "The many sizes of a video element"
+title: The many sizes of a video element
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 What is th size of a `<video>`?